jfilipedias/celeste-game-feel/README.md

 To learn more about colaboration methods in Unity this project using [Multi-Scene Editing](https://docs.unity3d.com/Manual/MultiSceneEditing.html "Documentation").
 To see the complete scene you can need the Master scene and then drag and drop the Enviroment scene to the Hierarchy Panel.

 ## Game Fell
-In addition to the basic mechanics, this project implement some little ajust as explained by [Matt Thorson](https://twitter.com/MattThorson "Twitter Profile") in this [thread](https://twitter.com/MattThorson/status/1238338574220546049 "Game Fell in Celeste")
+In addition to the basic mechanics, this project implement some little ajust as explained by [Matt Thorson](https://twitter.com/MattThorson "Twitter Profile") in this [thread](https://twitter.com/MattThorson/status/1238338574220546049 "Game Fell in Celeste").
+Some of the game fell techniques implemented in this project are listed below.

 ### Coyote Time
 You can still jump for a short time after leaving a ledge.